mrgaaron/docs/source/reference/methods/index.rst

 Methods
 =======

-This section documents the API calls that the TempoIQ backend supports.
+This section documents the TempoIQ backend's supported API calls.

 In the API libraries, these calls are exposed as methods on a ``Client`` object.
 Clients may also expose convenience methods for special cases of some calls.